 Barclays is ranked fourth in mergers and acquisitions deals this year, with 21 percent of the advisory market, according to data compiled by Bloomberg.
 A Barclays spokesman declined to comment.

 “In the first quarter, I’m expecting Barclays investment bank revenue to be better than market expectations,” said Ian Gordon, an Investec Bank Plc analyst who rates the bank a buy.
 “I’m expecting that to drive overall profits ahead of expectations.”

-Citigroup Inc. (C) analyst Andrew Coombs estimated in a note to investors yesterday that investment banking operating profit rose 19 percent to 1.59 billion pounds in the first quarter from a year earlier.
+Citigroup Inc. (C:US) analyst Andrew Coombs estimated in a note to investors yesterday that investment banking operating profit rose 19 percent to 1.59 billion pounds in the first quarter from a year earlier.

 “We believe BarCap will emerge as the ‘best-in-class’ European investment banking franchise over time, taking the mantle currently held by Deutsche Bank,” Lim said a note to investors on April 23.
 The investment banking unit was the most profitable in Europe in the second half by return on risk- weighted assets, he said.

 Standard Life’s Guy Jubb, global head of governance and stewardship, said the company would vote to support the bank’s pay report, saying “our key concerns over last year’s executive bonuses have been addressed.”

 Barclays’s deferred share bonuses for 2011 are paid in three equal parts in 2013, 2014 and 2015.
 The announcement won’t affect Diamond’s 2.25 million-pound long-term incentive bonus, the bank said.
 In all, he got as much as 6.3 million pounds in salary, bonuses and stock awards for 2011 as well as a 5.75 million-pound contribution toward his personal tax bill.